 We all love technology, but this isn’t a programming language conference or a Docker conference.
 Talk about tools in the context in which they’ll be used, and relate them to the problems that they solve.

-Multiple proposals won’t all be accepted
+Multiple proposals will not all be accepted